 “I won’t be able to afford it!”

 The days of student grants are sadly gone, but undergraduate students these days still have access to financial help if they need it.
-Most UK or EU students living in England or the EU are eligible for a government-backed student loan and won’t have to pay any tuition fees up front as the loan will cover the full cost of your course.
+Most UK or EU students living in England are eligible for a government-backed student loan and won’t have to pay any tuition fees up front as the loan will cover the full cost of your course.
 If you’re not eligible for a tuition fee loan, or you decide to fund your course yourself, we offer a simple monthly payment plan to enable you to spread the cost of your tuition over the duration of your studies.
 A 10% discount is available for full payment of tuition fees up front.

 “I have a family and career to manage!”

 Whether you’re the manager of a team at work or the head of a busy household, we can bet that you’re already pretty good at time management.
 And because all our courses are part-time and offer you the flexibility to study at any time and in any place, they’re perfect for mature students with work or family commitments.